Explicit representations for Banach subspaces of Lizorkin distributions: Abstract

 \section{Abstract}

-The Lizorkin space is well-suited for studying various operators; e.g., fractional Laplacians and the Radon transform.
+\textbf{Abstract} The Lizorkin space is well suited to the study of operators like fractional Laplacians and the Radon transform.
 In this paper, we show that the space is unfortunately not complemented in the Schwartz space.
-However, we can show that it is dense in $C_0(\R^d)$, a property that is shared by the larger Schwartz space and that turns out to be useful for applications.
+In return, we show that it is dense in $C_0(\R^d)$, a property that is shared by the larger Schwartz space and that turns out to be useful for applications.
 Based on this result, we investigate subspaces of Lizorkin distributions that are Banach spaces and for which a continuous representation operator exists.
-Then, we introduce a variational framework involving these spaces and that makes use of the constructed operator.
+Then, we introduce a variational framework that involves these spaces and that makes use of the constructed operator.
 By investigating two particular cases of this framework, we are able to strengthen existing results for fractional splines and 2-layer ReLU networks.

 \textbf{Keywords:} Fractional splines, Inverse problems, Lizorkin space, Lizorkin distributions, Quotient spaces, ReLU networks, Variational problems